-A TMJ (temporomandibular joint) appliance may relieve pain, discomfort and stiffness in the area where the upper and lower jaw connect, just in front of the ears.
-Though temporomandibular disorders (TMD) may improve without dental or medical treatment, dentists sometimes prescribe a TMJ appliance to reduce clenching or grinding the teeth, which may worsen TMD symptoms.
+A TMJ (temporomandibular joint) appliance may relieve pain, discomfort and stiffness in the area where the upper and lower jaw connects, just in front of the ears.
+Though temporomandibular disorders (TMD) may improve without dental or medical treatment, dentists sometimes prescribe a TMJ appliance to reduce clenching or grinding the teeth.

-Symptoms of TMD include pain in the muscles around the jaw joints, limited movement, cracking, clicking or popping sounds, headaches that start in front of the ear, and facial muscle spasms.
-To diagnose the disorder, a dentist assesses how the jaw joints move and examines the patient’s teeth and facial muscles for tenderness and signs of teeth grinding or clenching.
+Symptoms of TMD may vary but sometimes include limited movement, cracking, clicking or popping sounds, headaches that start in front of the ear, and facial muscle spasms.
+To diagnose the disorder, a dentist assesses how the jaw joints move and examine the patient’s teeth and facial muscles for tenderness and signs of teeth grinding or clenching.

 TMJ appliances may reduce the symptoms of TMD by reducing pressure on the jaw joints or realigning the bite.
 The standard TMJ appliance is a stabilization splint, which is also called a bite guard or bite plate.
 As The TMJ Association (TMJA) explains, a splint is a hard dental appliance made of acrylic resin that fits over the upper or lower teeth.
-The device prevents contact between the teeth, and when the teeth touch the splint, they’re in the least harmful and most correct position, according to Cleveland Clinic.
-Splints are generally worn 24 hours a day, but dentists may also prescribe night guards that the patient wears while sleeping.
+The device prevents contact between the teeth.

 More rarely, dentists may prescribe another TMJ appliance called a mandibular repositioning splint (MORA), which corrects misalignment of the bite between the upper and lower teeth.